kiddsoftware/rails_blog_engine/README.md

 You should now be able to access your blog at `http://0.0.0.0:3000/blog` and start posting!

-## What if I'm not already using cancan?
+## What if I'm not already using `cancan`?

 You can still use `rails_blog_engine`!
-First, install `rails_blog_engine` as described above, and generate a new `app/models/ability.rb` file:
+First, install `rails_blog_engine` as described above, and then add the following lines to your `Gemfile`:

+    gem 'devise'  # Optional.
+    gem 'cancan'

+You don't have to use `devise`—you can use `rails_blog_engine` with the authentication framework of your choice.
+If you are using Devise, however, you will now need to generate a user class:

+    rails generate devise:install
+    rails generate devise User

+To prevent random members of the public from signing up for a user account, edit `app/models/user.rb` and remove `:registerable`.
+To create a new user, you must now run the following command from the Rails console:

+    User.create!(:email => "me@example.com", :password => "12345",
+                 :password_confirmation => "12345")

+(Alternatively, you keep `:registerable` on your `User` model, and add a new field `admin?` which you set from the console.)

+Once you have a working user model, you can generate a new `app/models/ability.rb` file:

     rails generate cancan:ability

-If your controllers don't define a `current_user` method, you may need to edit `app/controllers/application_controller.rb` to override `current_ability`.
-For example, if your logged in user is `current_admin`, you could use the following:
+...and edit it as described above.

+### How can I make this work without a Devise `User` class?

+Basically, all `cancan` cares about is whether your controller defines a `current_ability` class.
+So for example, if you don't use Devise, but the currently logged-in administrator is available as `current_admin`, you can edit `app/controllers/application_controller.rb` to override `current_ability`:

     class ApplicationController < ActionController::Base
       # ...other stuff here...